374th Strategic Missile Squadron: Bomber operations

-Intercontinental ballistic missile squadron
+Intercontinental ballistic missile operations

-The squadron was reactivated and redesignated as the 374th Strategic Missile Squadron, a SAC LGM-25C Titan II intercontinental ballistic missile missile squadron in 1962.
+The squadron was reactivated and redesignated as the 374th Strategic Missile Squadron, a SAC LGM-25C Titan II intercontinental ballistic missile squadron in 1962.
 It operated nine Titan II underground silos, construction of which began in 1960; the first (374–9), being operationally ready on 28 Oct 1963.
 The nine missile silos controlled by the 374th Strategic Missile Squadron remained on alert for over 20 years during the Cold War.
 The 1980 Damascus Titan missile explosion is a 'Broken Arrow' incident occurred at site 374–7 on 19 September 1980 which killed one airman and injured twenty-one personnel in the immediate vicinity (see below).